accessibility/Accessibility-Statement/README.md

 My hope is that by developing a template collectively we can define best practices.

+Accessibility statements can be useful as a step help defend yourself against accessibility lawsuits (especially in the USA) but what is important is demonstrating that you are actively working to reduce barriers for your users.
+This is something that is key for any customer/client focused organization.

 ## An Accessibility Information Page should:
 - State that inclusion is important for the organization
 - Explain what has been done to make the site more accessible